-Borough of Ebensburg 2020 Operating Budget New management, new fitness equipment, better equipment maintenance, and stricter adherence to facility membership rules resulted in a 280% increase in 2016 membership fees.
+New management, new fitness equipment, better equipment maintenance, and stricter adherence to facility membership rules resulted in a 280% increase in 2016 membership fees.
 In 2017 new cardio equipment was added.

-The 2020 budget estimates remain conservative.
+Covid-19 greatly curtailed YPCC activities in 2020, closing the facility for a period of time.
+The 2021 budget assumes that Covid is behind us and estimates remain conservative.
 It will be important to assure in the future that the fitness equipment is properly maintained, and that equipment is updated or replaced as necessary.

 Tennis Center - Membership fees at the tennis center have remained fairly consistent over its twelve years of operation.
+Covid-19 also impacted the 2020 revenues here.
 The cost of tennis memberships was increased 10% in September 2017.